Universal Hazardous Wastes

 Frequently Asked Questions Concerning Universal Wastes

 Section 273 of Arkansas Pollution Control and Ecology Commission Regulation 23, adopted in December, 1995, addresses a class of wastes grouped under the term “universal wastes.”
-Universal wastes are a specified set of widely distributed hazardous wastes for which EPA and ADEQ have approved less stringent handling and management standards, provided that these wastes are ultimately forwarded to the appropriate recycling or reclamation centers and are ultimately recycled or reclaimed.
+Universal wastes are a specified set of widely distributed hazardous wastes for which EPA and DEQ have approved less stringent handling and management standards, provided that these wastes are ultimately forwarded to the appropriate recycling or reclamation centers and are ultimately recycled or reclaimed.

 The wastes classified as universal wastes include: